 According to the Proceedings of the National Academy of Sciences, an international team of researchers has successfully created a mutant enzyme that feeds on and degrades plastic drinking bottles.

 McGeehan sounded really happy in his interview with the British Daily, the Guardian.
-For him, it was a shock to have inadvertently improved the enzyme, and he considered it a great research finding.
+It was a shock to have inadvertently improved the enzyme for him, and he considered it a great research finding.

-McGeehan actually hopes to turn plastic to its original chemical components by letting the bacteria eat on it, which components can again be used to make plastic.
-For him, this will cause a significant decrease in petroleum mining and virgin plastic manufacturing should no longer pose a threat to the environment.
-This should also reduce the existing amount of plastic in the environment, which is indeed huge.
+McGeehan actually hopes to turn plastic into its original chemical components by letting the bacteria eat on it, which components can again be used to make plastic.
+For him, this will cause a significant decrease in petroleum mining, and virgin plastic manufacturing should no longer pose a threat to the environment.
+This should also reduce the amount of plastic in the environment, which is huge.

 According to statistical figures from the researchers, in the year 2017 alone, which is only last year, 38 million pieces of plastic waste were illegally dumped on an uninhabited South Pacific island.
 Figures from 2017 also showed that every minute, a whopping million people around the world are buying plastic bottles.
-To make matters even worse, this number is to increase by 20 percent by the year 2021.
+To make matters even worse, this number will increase by 20 percent by 2021.